A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem: Literature review

 To the best of our knowledge, \citet{zheng2022effective}'s mTSP results are the best on widely used benchmark sets at the time of writing this paper.
 However, it is worth noting that \citet{he2023memetic}'s Memetic Algorithm (MA) has outperformed their algorithm with a longer cutoff time.
 Nevertheless, there are no experimental results available for their MA using the commonly used cutoff time.
 Therefore, in section \ref{sec:results}, we compare our results primarily with the ITSHA algorithm.

 A number of valuable studies have been conducted that utilize reinforcement learning to solve the mTSP.
-The following are some of these papers that we would like to mention. \citet{hu2020reinforcement} propose a multi-agent reinforcement learning algorithm which utilized GNNs as the training tool to solve mTSP.
-A multi-agent reinforcement learning algorithm, ScheduleNet, is proposed by \citet{parklearn} for solving the min-max mTSP. \citet{kim2022neuro} employ GNNs in order to train an agent to use the cross exchange neighborhood for the solution of the mTSP.
+The following are some of these papers that we would like to mention. \citet{hu2020reinforcement} propose a multi-agent reinforcement learning algorithm that utilizes GNNs as the training tool to solve mTSP.
+A multi-agent reinforcement learning algorithm, ScheduleNet, is proposed by \citet{parklearn} for solving the min-max mTSP. \citet{kim2022neuro} employ GNNs in order to train an agent to use the cross-exchange neighborhood for the solution of the mTSP.
 Their algorithm is known as the Neuro Cross Exchange (NCE) algorithm, whose results on some benchmark sets appeared promising.
 Therefore, we chose NCE as one of the baseline algorithms for evaluating our method.

 The mTSP family contains a number of variants that deserve attention. \citet{alves2015using} propose a bi-objective mTSP that attempts to minimize both the total distance traveled and the longest tour.
 There are two approaches presented, one that consists of a multi-objective GA and one that consists of a regular GA that combines two objectives.
 This study utilizes the two-chromosome encoding (Figure \ref{fig:two-chromosome}).
 As a result of their findings, multi-objective GA performs better for this bi-objective mTSP.
 In a variant of the mTSP introduced by \citet{li2013new}, certain cities are restricted to a particular salesperson.
 This problem is referred to as mTSP*.
 The problem is also solved using GA with two-chromosome encoding.
 A similar problem is studied by \citet{liu2021comparative} under the name Visiting Constrained Multiple Traveling Salesman Problem (VCMTSP).
-According to this problem, each city is restricted to only be visited by certain salesmen who have been predetermined.
+According to this problem, each city is restricted to only being visited by certain salesmen who have been predetermined.
 An evolutionary algorithm with many-chromosome encoding (Figure \ref{fig:many-chromosome}) and five local search functions is proposed in this study.